Elizabeth Dulau

-Elizabeth Dulau (born 1995; pronounced /də'loʊ/ də-LOH) is a British actress.
-On television, she is best known for her role as the gallery assistant and spy Kleya Marki in the Disney+ Star Wars series Andor (2022–2025), and Dr Louise Pennycook in the ITV series Maternal (2023).
+Elizabeth Dulau (born 1995; pronounced /də'loʊ/ də-LOH) is an English actress.
+On television, she is best known for her role as the gallery assistant and spy Kleya Marki in the Disney+ Star Wars series Andor (2022–2025), and Dr. Louise Pennycook in the ITV series Maternal (2023).

 Early life and education

 Dulau holds dual British and Irish citizenship.
 She graduated with a bachelor's degree in environmental science from the University of Nottingham.
 She then trained at the Royal Academy of Dramatic Art (RADA), where she graduated in 2020 with a Bachelor of Arts (BA) in Acting (H Level).
 During her time at RADA, Dulau appeared in stage productions of various plays, including The Importance of Being Earnest, Julius Caesar, King Lear, The Laramie Project, The Oresteia, The Provoked Wife, and Stoning Mary.